Ahmed5920/exclusive-ecommerce/README.md

 * **Firebase** – Authentication and Firestore database
 * **Tailwind CSS** – Styling and responsive design
 * **React Icons** – Icon library

-## Note

-This project is currently optimized for desktop.
-Some pages may not display correctly on mobile devices.
-Mobile responsiveness will be improved in future updates.

 ## Installation